Subscriber-only nodes and groups v5

 A subscriber-only node is a fully joined PGD node and hence it receives all replicated DDLs and acts on those.
 It also uses Raft to consistently report its status to all nodes in the cluster.
 The subscriber-only node doesn't have Raft voting rights and hence can't become a Raft leader or participate in the leader election.
 Also, while it receives replicated DDLs, it doesn't participate in DDL or DML lock acquisition.
 In other words, a currently down subscriber-only node doesn't stop a DML lock from being acquired.

 The subscriber-only node forms the building block for PGD tree topology.
 In this topology, a small number of fully active nodes are replicating changes in all directions.
 A large number of subscriber-only nodes receive only changes but never send any changes to any other node in the cluster.
-This topology avoids connection explosion due to a large number of nodes yet provides an extremely large number of leaf nodes that you can use to consume the data.
+This topology avoids connection explosion due to a large number of nodes yet provides an extremely large number of leaf nodes that you can use to service a large number read-only requests without adding load to the replicating cluster.

 Subscriber-only groups